 Q: What do my registration fees pay for?

-A: Registration fees cover a variety of costs, including, but not limited to field rentals/maintenance/lining, officials, team equipment, league dues, busses for the High School players and coaching stipends for some of our coaches.
+A: Registration fees cover a variety of costs, including, but not limited to field rentals/maintenance/lining, officials and team equipment.

 Q: Why does lacrosse cost so much compared to some of the other school sports?